Frequently Asked Questions

 Will my student have trouble meeting people?

 There are so many different ways and plenty of opportunities to get involved and meet people on campus and in Halifax or Truro.
-Residence Assistants organize events and educational opportunities.
+Community Assistants organize events and educational opportunities.

 Dalhousie has hundreds of clubs and societies covering many different interests and hobbies, plus an incredibly diverse offering of intramural activities.
 If your student is having trouble meeting people, encourage them to seek out something that matches their personality so that they can meet others interested in the same thing.